 Capital management: Another key priority of the Company has been the management of its Assets.
-Overall the Company has around €3,6 billion of capital employed which is driven from working capital, investment in fixed assets and its investment in the DEPA Group.
+Overall the Company has around €3,7 billion of capital employed which is driven from working capital, investment in fixed assets and its investment in the DEPA Group.
 Current assets are mainly funded with current liabilities (incl. short-term bank debt) which are used to finance working capital (inventories and receivables).
-As a result of the implementation of the Company's investment plan, during the period 2007-2012, net debt level as of 30 June 2019 has increased to 41% of capital employed while the remaining is financed through shareholders equity.
+As a result of the implementation of the Company's investment plan, during the period 2007-2012, net debt level has increased as of 30 September 2019 to 43% of total capital employed, while the remaining is financed through shareholders equity.
 The Company has started reducing its net debt levels through utilisation of the incremental operating cash flows, post completion and operation of the new Elefsina refinery.
 This has led to lower Debt to Equity ratio, better matched Asset and Liability maturity profiles as well as lower financing costs.